 New Zealand’s first marine reserve, better known as Goat Island was created in 1975 and officially opened in 1977.
 It covers 518 hectares of coastal sea between Cape Rodney and Okakari Point.

 It will take you a little over an hour to get here but the drive will be worth it!
 Make sure you go when there is less than one metre swell on the east coast and no wind or offshore wind from the southwest.
 Visibility underwater is best during late summer when water is also warmest.
 After heavy rain, easterly swells and onshore winds visibility is usually reduced.

 Facilities near the beach include toilets, changing rooms, cold shower, information kiosk and 5-minute loading zone.
-Shops, restaurants and accommodation in nearby Leigh and there is a variety of accommodation options, including Albert St B&B. For further information see www.leighbythesea.co.nz or pick up a brochure at the Leigh General Store post centre.
+Shops and cafes are in nearby Leigh and there is a variety of accommodation options, including Albert St B&B. For further information see www.leighbythesea.co.nz or pick up a brochure at the Leigh General Store post centre.

 The Leigh coast has long been inhabited by Maori.
 The bay was known as Whakatuwhenua and the island as Motu Hawere.
 The coast was a prolific fish, shellfish and crayfish gathering area for local Maori.

 In the 1940s large snapper were caught from the beach, and crayfish collected from rock pools by locals.
 Locals also removed large amounts of kelp that washed onto the beach after storms to use for fertilisers.
 By the 1950s and 1960s the marine life had been reduced due to fishing and collecting.